SEO News: Google Ran 464k Experiments with Quality Raters in 2019

 Google Ran 464,065 Experiments with Quality Raters in 2019

 Google has been always saying that its ultimate goal is to make its search results as accurate and user-friendly as possible.
-And one way to make this happen is to use search quality raters – humans who evaluate content on the internet and give feedback based on the Google rating guidelines (opens in a new tab).
+And one way to make this happen is to use search quality raters – humans who evaluate content on the internet and give feedback based on the (opens in a new tab).

 Google keeps on using the quality raters for experiments, assessing the quality of the search results when they run these experiments, and coming up with possible improvements.

 While Google claims that the human search quality raters don’t directly affect rankings, they do contribute to new Google updates.

 That’s why it’s interesting to watch how many experiments Google conducts with quality raters each year and how many improvements to Search they generate.

 The Experiments to Improvements Ratio Always Changes Rapidly

 Google recently somewhat quietly published interesting statistics that suggest how the processes have evolved over the past three years.

 According to these (opens in a new tab), in 2019 alone, there were 464,065 experiments involving quality raters that resulted in 3,620 improvements to search.